Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

 The publication inadvertent or otherwise of suppressed information can have serious consequences for the administration of justice.
 For example, criminal trials can be prejudiced and even aborted, protected witnesses can be placed in danger, and commercially sensitive or confidential information can be revealed.
+For further information about non-publication orders and statutory provisions, refer to the Criminal Trial Courts Bench Book, published by the Judicial Commission of NSW.

 The CSNPO Act provides for the making of suppression and non-publication orders by courts.
 Find out more about this important legislation.